KunyuHe/ML-Pipeline-for-Crowdfunding-Project-Outcome-Prediction/README.md

 |               |                 | Bagging                   | AUC ROC   |
 |               |                 | Boosting                  |           |
 |               |                 | Random Forest             |           |

+Upon running the program, use `keyboard input` to specify your configuration when notified to.
+You can also choose to run all possible configurations by sequence *(but it takes really long)*.

+When the program runs, messages would be printed to console to give you a sense about what it is doing.
+Also at some points, there would be prompted plots reporting one of the following:

+*   Distribution of the Predicted Probabilities
+*   Precision, Recall Curve and Percent of Polpulation
+*   Receiver Operating Characteristic Curve
+*   Feature Importance (Top 5) Bar Plots (if applicable)

+They would stay for 3 seconds and close automatically.
+Then they would be saved to `/log/images/`. **Please do not close them manually, or your progress would be killed**.